Summer Abroad Programs Policies & Disclosures

-Grading will comport with Pacific McGeorge's grading practices.
+Grading will comport with McGeorge's grading practices.
 Students attending from other law schools should seek guidance from their home institution as to whether course units will credited and how grades will be reported on their official transcripts.

 Class Attendance, Preparation, Participation & Performance

 Regular and punctual class attendance is mandatory and required by the American Bar Association.
 The faculty expects that you will be fully prepared and that you will actively participate in class.
 The faculty is required to take class attendance, preparation, participation, and performance into consideration in grading.
 Your attendance and active involvement in class discussion form a central part of the learning process in law school for you and your classmates.
 Failure to meet the minimum standards set by your professors may result in a lower grade, or exclusion from taking the final examination, resulting in a failing grade.

 McGeorge students receiving financial aid to cover summer abroad program tuition will have their student accounts debited once financial aid is disbursed.
 Important — If you expect to have funds from your financial aid office deposited to your bank account after you arrive in the program country, be sure to bring enough money to cover your expenses for several days.
 Program staff cannot cash personal checks that are drawn on a U.S. bank.
 McGeorge students should discuss availability of Financial Aid with the school's Financial Aid Office.